Transgender, gender expansive, non-binary Veterans’ guide to navigating Minneapolis VA

 Changing your name/gender marker in your medical chart

-Veterans should fill out form 10-5345a (Individuals’ Request for a Copy of Their Own Health Information) as well as submit the necessary documentation for name and/or gender marker change.
-Please see the Minneapolis VA LGBTQ Program website for forms and full details regarding how to update name and/or gender marker in VA patient record system.
+For legal name change, Veterans should fill out form 10-5345a (Individuals’ Request for a Copy of Their Own Health Information) as well as submit the necessary documentation for name and/or gender marker change.
+Please see the Minneapolis VA LGBTQ+ Veteran care website for forms and full details regarding how to update name and/or gender marker in VA patient record system.
+Veterans additionally have the option for their chosen name, pronouns, and self-identified gender identity to be reflected in their chart.
+Veterans can contact the Eligibility and Enrollment department 612-467-1991) to submit this information.

-The Health and Wellness Learning Center (1S-134) near the outpatient entrance has a variety of books available for veterans related to LGBTQ identities.
-Reading material ranges from personal memoirs, histories of LGBTQ communities, resource guides, and general education related to LGBTQ identities.
+The Health and Wellness Learning Center (1S-134) near the outpatient entrance has a variety of books available for Veterans related to LGBT identities.
+Reading material ranges from personal memoirs, histories of LGBT communities, resource guides, and general education related to LGBT identities.
 For VA providers, the medical library has a variety of educational resources available related to transgender identities and culturally competent and inclusive care services.

 Other VA resources